craftcms/docs/docs/commerce/1.x/docs/hooks-reference.md

 ### commerce_modifyOrderSources

-Gives plugins a chance to customize and modify the sources on the order listing screen.
+Gives plugins a chance to modify the sources listed in the sidebar of the Orders index page.
 By default the sources are order statuses and active and inactive carts.

 ```php
 public function commerce_modifyOrderSources($sources, $context)